Town Park: A Community Storybook has received funding from the Virtual Museum of Canada' s Community Stories Investment Program.

 As a casual meeting place, site of celebration, active sports field, and military establishment, Town Park has been a focal point in the Town of Aurora for over 150 years.
 Over the years and across generations, this tiny plot of land has played host to thousands of visitors seeking a sense of community.
 Woven into the very fabric of Aurora, Town Park: A Community Storybook recalls the compelling history of a place that is much more than a neighbourhood park

 A fun project for the whole Town!
-Help the Museum document life in Aurora in 2017 by having your photograph taken in front of your business or residence.
-Photographers from the Aurora Camera Club will be fanning out across town from September through November to take your picture.
-Or, if you prefer
+Help the Museum document life in Aurora by having your photograph taken in front of your business or residence.
+Photographers from the Aurora Camera Club will be fanning out across town to take your picture.
+Or, if you prefe

 upload your own photograph directly to the museum.